 With 8,000 submissions sent by photographers from across the globe, there was a wealth of talent to choose from.
 Now a guest panel has selected the work of 57 photographers for the 163rd International Photography Exhibition, opening at RPS Gallery, Bristol, in April 2022.

 We have selected five highlights for you to discover.
-Each photograph tells of a contrasting experience – ritual celebration, domestic abuse, reconciliation, fantasy, and protest.
+Each photograph tells of a contrasting experience – ritual celebration, reconciliation, fantasy, and protest.
 They begin with ‘The death of Actaeon’, pictured above, by UK artist Yushi Li.

 Yushi Li (UK)